aleshaleksey/fansys23/spells.md

 There are a number of general rules pertaining to spellcasting.
 1. An entity can only cast ONE spell at a time.
 If it attempts to cast a second, either both spells dissipate, or the casting ends in spectacular failure.
 For example trying to cast "Fire Shield" (local) while casting "Resurrection" (global), will result in failure.
 2. Spells are never truly permanent in the material realm and can be **broken**, **counterspelled**, and **dispelled**.
 Entities summoned through spells can be **banished**.
-3. Casting "ranged" spells with somatic components in melee provokes attacks of opportunity.
+3. Casting "ranged" spells with kinetic components in melee provokes attacks of opportunity.
+4. Unless otherwise stated, a caster must have line of sight to the target of a spell to cast it.
+5. An entity gets a save at the end of every turn against harmful effects of the spell unless otherwise stated.

 ___
 ### Concentration